kivy/kivy/doc/sources/gsoc.rst

   - **Mentors**:
   - **Task level**:

-**Harfbuzz Font Rendering Support**
+**Font Reshaping Support**

   Description:
     Currently Kivy does not support reshaping for alphabets such as Arabic, Persian, Thai, or Devanagari.
-The solution is to integrate a text shaping engine- Harfbuzz.
+The solution is to integrate a text shaping engine such as Harfbuzz.
 You would need to ensure that we can compile Harfbuzz on every platform and properly integrate it as a core text provider.

   References:
     - http://www.freedesktop.org/wiki/Software/HarfBuzz/